-Affecting 8% to 10% of all school aged children in the United States, ADHD is a common behavioral disorder that often results in a child's struggle to focus his or her attention both in and outside of school.
+Affecting 8% to 10% of all school-aged children in the United States, ADHD is a common behavioral disorder that often results in a child's struggle to focus his or her attention both in and outside of school.

 While all kids act disruptively at times, ADHD symptoms will persist over an extended period of time, while occurring in a variety of settings.
 As the Nemours Foundations indicates, ADHD impairs “a child's ability to function socially, academically, and at home."
-With this rising trend, schools are implementing plans to support students and families achieve both social and academic success.
+With this rising trend, schools are implementing plans to support students and families to achieve both social and academic success.

 Public Schools: Plans for Success with ADHD Students